butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 Much better, however, we are still missing one last thing...

-## Step 7: Error Handling - The Optional but Not Really Part
+## Section 7: Error Handling - The Optional but Not Really Part

 So our memes endpoint works, but no code is complete without error handling.
 We can add some error handling by simply wrapping our function call to memes.getMemes() in a try-catch block like so: